Skip To Content

 • June 10 2019

-Douglas S. Ellenoff, a member of the Firm since its founding in 1992, is a corporate and securities attorney with a focus in business transactions, mergers and acquisitions and corporate financings.
+Douglas S. Ellenoff, a member of the Firm since its founding in 1992, is a corporate and securities attorney with a focus on developing innovative securities programs for entrepreneurs, like SPACs, PIPEs, and Crowdfunding.
 Mr. Ellenoff has represented public companies in connection with their initial public offerings, secondary public offerings, regulatory compliance, as well as, strategic initiatives and general corporate governance matters.
 During his career, he has represented numerous broker-dealers, venture capital investor groups and many corporations involved in the capital formation process.

 Mr. Ellenoff and the rest of the corporate department distinguish themselves from many other transactional lawyers on the basis of their ability to be part of the establishment of new securities programs, like PIPEs, SPACs, Registered Directs and Reverse Mergers, where the Firm’s professionals have played leadership roles within each of those industries, assisting in the creation, formation and strategies relating to those financings, as well as working closely with the regulatory agencies; including the SEC and FINRA; and the listing exchanges – AMEX and NASDAQ.
 Mr. Ellenoff is routinely requested to be a panelist and presenter at industry conferences.